-Ringworm is a fungal infection of the skin.
+Ringworm infection is a fungal condition of the skin.
 Despite its name, it has nothing at all to do with worms.
 The fungal infection may appear on the skin, nails, hands, feet, or scalp.
-The outstanding dermatologists at MetroDerm, P.C. in Atlanta, GA, treat ringworm and other conditions.
+The outstanding dermatologists at MetroDerm, P.C. in Atlanta, GA, treat this and other conditions.

 - Scalp: (tinea capitis) Begins with small bumps on the head that grow larger and form a circular pattern.
 Hair may become brittle and break, forming scaly, hairless patches.